YiyongZhao/Hybrid_Tracer-GNN/seq_processing/README.md

     // A list of 256 non-negative real numbers representing the counts of 256 site patterns, only counts for cases with ignored nucleotides.

     "labels_5": [256, 256, 256, ..., 256, 256, 256],
-    // A list of 256 non-negative real numbers representing the counts of 256 site patterns, only counts for cases with with "ATCGUatcgu" nucleotides.
+    // A list of 256 non-negative real numbers representing the counts of 256 site patterns, only counts for cases with "ATCGUatcgu" nucleotides.

     "labels_6": [[15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15],
                  [15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15, 15],